 Source and onboard quality carriers faster.

-Before creating and negotiating freight contracts, you first have to find the right carrier for your shipper.
-Onboarding tools can help streamline the process of setting up qualified carriers, which means less work and more money for you.
+Before creating and negotiating freight contracts, you first have to find the right carrier.
+Onboarding tools can help streamline the process, which means less work and more money for you.

-With Truckstop Carrier Onboarding, you get automated access to onboard and monitor more than 98% of active carriers in the U.S. and Canada.
-You can also check insurance certification and TIA watchdog reports.
+With Truckstop’s carrier onboarding, you get quick access to onboard and monitor more than 98% of active carriers in the U.S. and Canada.
+You can also check insurance certification and TIA Watchdog reports.

 As a freight broker, you need to move quickly to keep your profit margins up.
-When you can choose the best carriers and onboard them automatically, you save valuable time in your day and reduce risk.
+When you can choose the best carriers and onboard them quickly, you save valuable time in your day and reduce risk.

-To learn more about automating your due diligence and accelerating your carrier onboarding, talk to the experts at Truckstop to request a demo.
+To learn more, talk to the experts at Truckstop to request a demo